Harry Forbes (boxer): Swindling arrest

 Forbes was arrested on suspicion of swindling and fraudulent use of the mails in 1909.
 He was sentenced to two years in prison and waged a fine of $10,000 on March 20, 1910.
 The John C. Mabry gang, of which he had become a part, obtained funds fraudulently on the promise they could fix athletic events in the sports of boxing, wrestling, foot, and horse racing.
 The gang was reputed to have fraudulently obtained as much as five million dollars in two years.
 Eighty four men were indicted and fourteen convicted in the scheme that stretched across the territory of many states.

 On August 22, 1911, President Taft commuted the two-year sentence against Forbes for swindling and reduced his fine.
 More surprisingly he appointed him a Deputy Sheriff.
 The reason given for commuting his sentence was the good behavior he exhibited during his prison term and his aid in convicting thirteen other defendants who were convicted with him.

 Resuming boxing

 After serving time for swindling, Forbes fought at least twenty fights between 1910, and 1922, when he retired from boxing.
 He resumed his boxing career on February 28, 1911, against George Ramsey in Troy, New York, winning in a second-round knockout.

-One of his last shots at fame was his no decision World Bantamweight Title match with Johnny Coulon on March 28, 1911, in an ice rink in Winosha, Wisconsin.
+One of his last shots at fame was his no decision World Bantamweight Title match with Johnny Coulon on March 28, 1911, in an ice rink in Kenosha, Wisconsin.
 Most newspapers considered Forbes the loser of the bout.
 The Trenton Evening Times wrote that they considered the boxers he fought after this last meeting with Coulon strictly "second rate."
-After November 1911, Forbes lost six of seven of his better publicized bouts including a rematch with ex-Bantamweight Champion Johnny Coulon on January 22, 1912 in Winosha, Wisconsin.
+After November 1911, Forbes lost six of seven of his better publicized bouts including a rematch with ex-Bantamweight Champion Johnny Coulon on January 22, 1912 in Kennosha, Wisconsin.